asing44/Personal-portfolio/src/blogs/blogUpdate-1.md

     1. Layout and structure
     2. Colors
     3. Typography
+5. Technology stack
-5. Technology stack1.
-VS Code
+    1. VS Code
-    1. Figma
+    2. Figma
-    2. Discord (Midjourney Bot)
+    3. Discord (Midjourney Bot)
-    3. ChatGPT
+    4. ChatGPT
-    4. Adobe Firefly
+    5. Adobe Firefly
-    5. Adobe Illustrator
+    6. Adobe Illustrator
-    6.  _Adobe After Effects_
+    7.  _Adobe After Effects_
-    7. GitHub
+    8. GitHub
-    8. Git
+    9. Git
-    9.   _11ty\*_
+    10. _11ty\*_
-6.  _Items marked with '\*' may or may not be used_
+    11. <small>_Items marked with '\*' may or may not be used_</small>
-7. Sitemap
+1. Sitemap
-8. SEO considerations
+2. SEO considerations

 I used Figma to create some additional resources to better help visualize my research.
 Here is a visual of the sitemap I am planning on using: